dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 You may want to include multiple related entities for one of the entities that is being included.
 For example, when querying `Blogs`, you include `Posts` and then want to include both the `Author` and `Tags` of the `Posts`.
 To do this, you need to specify each include path starting at the root.
 For example, `Blog -> Posts -> Author` and `Blog -> Posts -> Tags`.
 This does not mean you will get redundant joins; in most cases, EF will consolidate the joins when generating SQL.

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#MultipleLeafIncludes)]

+> [!CAUTION]
+> Since version 3.0.0, each `Include` will cause an additional JOIN to be added to SQL queries produced by relational providers, whereas previous versions generated additional SQL queries.
+This can significantly change the performance of your queries, for better or worse.
+In particular, LINQ queries with an exceedingly high number of `Include` operators may need to be broken down into multiple separate LINQ queries in order to avoid the cartesian explosion problem.

 ### Include on derived types